Analyze Multiple Exposure Realizations

 data frame with two columns,

 Rhatandn.eff.
 The first column contains the Gelman-Rubin statistics \(\hat R \geq 1\) that can be used to assess convergence of MCMC chains.
 A value of 1 indicates good convergence and values \(>1.05\) indicate poor convergence.
 The effective sample sizen.effis a measure of how many independent samples the auto-correlated MCMC samples correspond to.
-A low effective sample size indicates high correlations and/or poor mixing.- included.replicates
+A low effective sample size indicates high correlations and/or poor mixing.- included.realizations

 - prophaz.timepoints